 14 Daily Habits That Will Make You Happier and Healthier

-Be Unique and Don’t Compare Yourself to Anyone
+Be Unique; Don’t Compare Yourself to Others

-“This is one of my favorite quotes: ‘Everything changes when you start to emit your own frequency rather than absorbing the frequencies around you, when you start imprinting your intent on the universe rather than receiving an imprint from existence.’
+“This is one of my favourite quotes: ‘Everything changes when you start to emit your own frequency rather than absorbing the frequencies around you, when you start imprinting your intent on the universe rather than receiving an imprint from existence.’
 I find this really helpful when I get sucked into the Instagram bubble of comparison and perfection.
 Being unique, and yourself, radiates better energy than chasing someone else’s.”

 Failure and Success Are Actually Very Similar

-“[Failure and success] are both polarizing and take you far away from the center of yourself.
+“[Failure and success] are both polarising and take you far away from the center of yourself.
 True balance only exists in the center, and both success and failure take you equally as far from that balance as possible.
-So regardless of if you've failed or succeeded, there needs to be a moment to reflect back into your center and what grounds you, ignites a fire, and keeps you on the right path.
-There's an awesome TED talk on this by Elizabeth Gilbert.
+So regardless of if you’ve failed or succeeded, there needs to be a moment to reflect back into your center and what grounds you, ignites a fire, and keeps you on the right path.
+There’s an awesome TED Talk on this by Elizabeth Gilbert.
 I watch it every time I need a reminder.
 For me, the return to center usually involves getting back to nature, especially the ocean, to boost positive, creative vibes.”